sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

   4. In XCode, select "Product -> Archive".
 XCode should build the archive and create an entry for it in Organizer.

-  5. Add a comment to the Archive in the Organizer, such as "Version 1.0.RC1 submitted to App Store".
+  5. Add a comment to the Archive in the Organizer, such as "Version 1.0.RC1".

-  6. From the Organizer, open the archive in the finder (right click and show package contents).
-Drag the app to a console window to run the following commands:

-     codesign -dvvv /path/to/MyGreatApp.app

-     and:

-     codesign -d --entitlements - /path/to/MyGreatApp.app

-     The above will confirm the signature and entitlements for the app.
-Run both commands on the previous version of the app to confirm the information is the same.

-  7. Discard the build settings set in step 3.
+  6. Discard the build settings set in step 3.
 Right-click on the build file and select "Source Control->Discard Changes".

-## Validate and Submit App to App Store

-1. Validate the Release Build

-  1. Using the same archived app folder names as the step above, perform a folder difference using DiffMerge on the previous and current app folders.
-The differences should correspond to the expected changes.

-  2. Refer to the document "ManualTesting.md", which includes tests to be performed on a release build.
-This notably includes RELTEST-T01, which is testing the update to ensure backward compatibility has been preserved.

-2. Within the Xcode organizer, validate and distribute/submit the archive for the App Store.

 ## Create an IPA for Final Testing.